Axinom/drm-sample-player-android/README.md

 <pre><code class="Java">
 AxOfflineManager.getInstance().init(context);
 </code></pre>
-If no download folder path is specified then the default folder (external storage directory) is used.
+If no download folder path is specified then the default folder (titled "downloads" and located in external storage directory) is used.
 It is possible to set a custom folder by initializing the AxOfflineManager by providing the folder path:
 <pre><code class="Java">
 AxOfflineManager.getInstance().init(context, folder);